How to Wear & Care for Cashmere Sweaters: 7 Worth the Splurge

 Why Is Cashmere Expensive?

-The high price tag of cashmere is mainly due to a lack of supply.
-Most of the goats are in Mongolia, plus there are few goats and fur.
-Also the fur has to be meticulously harvested to get the good bits, and it takes real craftsmanship to hand-knit or weave cashmere.
-Scarcity and quality make cashmere a luxury fiber and justifies the price.
+The high price tag of cashmere is primarily due to a limited supply.
+Most of the goats are in Mongolia, and there are also a few goats and their fur.
+Additionally, the fur must be meticulously harvested to extract the high-quality fibers, and it requires exceptional craftsmanship to hand-knit or weave cashmere.
+Scarcity and quality make cashmere a luxury fiber, justifying the price.

 Just look at this stunning wrap-style cashmere sweater.
 It oozes quality and sophistication.
-This classic piece will always turn heads and knock’ them dead!
+This classic piece will always turn heads and knock them out of the park!

 How Can You Tell Real Cashmere?

-Don’t get duped by imposters!
+Don’t get duped by impostors!
 You can spot the real deal by the touch and feel.
 It should be incredibly soft and silky.

 Also, be sure to check the label.
 Legit cashmere often says “100% Mongolian Cashmere.”
 Finally, if the price seems too good to be true, it probably is.
 Real cashmere is an investment; if it’s dirt cheap, it’s probably a counterfeit.